Our Executive Team

 Since joining the University of Brighton in 1996, I have held various academic administration roles, including responsibility for the quality assurance of academic standards in the field of teacher education and partnership work.
 I hold two postgraduate qualifications (in Law and Education) from the University of Brighton, and a BA(Hons) in Economic and Social History from the University of Leicester.

-Director of Planning, Policy and Governance
+Executive Director of Planning, Policy and Governance

 My role is to act as principal adviser on school improvement matters.
 I work closely with the trust’s senior leaders to coordinate school improvement across all of the trust’s academies.
 I also act as adviser to principals of primary academies, assessing performance and supporting their self-evaluations.
 My work focuses on raising standards and contributing to the work of academies as places of transformational learning.